solidfire/solidfire-cli/README.md

 Description:

-This will invoke any API method supported by the SolidFire API for the version and port the connection is using.Returns a nested hashtable of key/value pairs that contain the result of the invoked method.
+This will invoke any API method supported by the SolidFire API for the version and port the connection is using.
+Returns a nested hashtable of key/value pairs that contain the result of the invoked method.

 Options: